5 UNEXPECTED Benefits of Yoga

 Through a series of postures and attention to breath, yoga encourages energy to flow freely throughout our body, mind, and spirit and helps to release energetic blockages.
 This energy, called prana, is the essential life-force of all beings.
 When prana flows freely through the body, we feel alive and at peace; we tap into the true nature of who we are and are able to find inner stillness.

 Many yoga poses also target a very specific muscle in the body, the psoas muscle, which is where we tend to manifest anxiety and stress.
-This muscle, also known as the muscle of the soul, is located near the front of our hips and tends to get tight throughout the day as we sit for hours on end in our cars, at our desks at work, or on our couch at home.
+This muscle, also known as the muscle of the soul, is located near the front of our hips and tends to get tight throughout the day as we sit for hours in our cars, at our desks at work, or on our couch at home.
 When this muscle becomes tense, the entire body responds accordingly.

 By releasing the psoas, one is able to enact the Parasympathetic Nervous System, which is in charge of our steady state of being and feelings of relaxation and contentment.
 For the reasons listed above, yoga has proven to be highly effective in reducing anxiety and depression and promoting emotional stability and well-being.